pdfosborne/HELIOS-RL-TextWorldExpress/README.md

-# HELIOS-RL-ScienceWorld
+# HELIOS-RL-TextWorldExpress

-Application of the HELIOS-RL system to ScienceWorld https://github.com/allenai/ScienceWorld.
+Application of the HELIOS-RL system to TextWorldExpress https://github.com/cognitiveailab/TextWorldExpress.